-What Makes a Healthy Goldfish Bowl?
+What Makes a Healthy Goldfish Tank?

 Aquarium filters don’t just remove small and large waste particles from the water, but they also serve as the perfect location for the colonization of beneficial bacteria.
 These good bacteria consume things like ammonia and nitrite.
 Beneficial bacteria prefer environments with moving water, making filters a hotspot for these good guys.